fussballlinguist/livetext/README.md

 # Live Text

-This project comes up with some simple Perl scripts to crawl live text commentaries and other data from German football websites and transform them in nice and handy xml files.
+This project comes up with some simple Perl scripts to scrape live text commentaries and other data from German football websites and transform them in nice and handy xml files.

 ## Getting Started